 The other thing I love about big meals?
 All the leftovers to use in extra recipes like turkey pot pie, potato pancakes, or sweet potato pancakes.

-So, with Easter, comes the perfect pairing of ham and potatoes to create one outrageous leftover casserole!
+So, with the holidays comes the perfect pairing of ham and potatoes to create one outrageous leftover casserole!

 Tools needed to make this recipe